xnaron/Orion-Tri-Belt-EB/README.md

 # Orion Tri-Belt-EB

-This is a fork of the awesome orion.
+This is a fork of the awesome Orion bythorsthunder.
 I wanted the electronics on the bottom.
 I haven't updated the files in this repo yet.
 I will update here when I do.

 ![](Images/Orion-EB.jpg)